Learn about current park closures and updates.

 ranger for pets, extra vehicles and boating or fishing (see Lake Morena).

 Extra Vehicles: The Park Supervising Ranger will determine each campsite's capacity for extra vehicles and permit usage as space allows.
-Extra vehicles will be charged an extra vehicle fee of $4/vehicle.
+Extra vehicles will be charged an extra vehicle fee of $6/vehicle.
 An extra vehicle is considered a second motorized vehicle that is not towing or being towed by the main camping unit.

-Cancelations: To cancel a reservation, call (858) 565-3600 or (877) 565-3600, Monday through Friday, between the hours of 8 a.m. and 5 p.m.
+Cancellations - Camping: Cancel online by logging into your account or call (858) 565-3600 or (877) 565-3600, Monday through Friday, between the hours of 8 a.m. and 5 p.m.
 Please note the following:

 A Commercial Recreational Activity Permit is required for all